Wjmoore32001/EzyReadComics/README.md

 - Follow or unfollow the run.
 - Choose a run tracking status when following the run.
+- Optionally follow every issue in the run while following the run.
+- Set one issue status for every issue in the run.
+- Set individual issue statuses for each issue in the run.
+- Cancel the run follow modal without saving anything.
 - Update the run tracking status.
 - Optionally apply run status changes to the run's issues.
 - Follow, update, or unfollow individual issues listed on the run page.